 2. Logical-Mathematical Intelligence: The ability to reason logically, solve mathematical problems, and think critically.

-3. Spatial Intelligence: The ability to visualize and manipulate objects in space, including mental imagery and spatial reasoning.
+3. Spatial Intelligence: The ability to visualise and manipulate objects in space, including mental imagery and spatial reasoning.

 4. Bodily-Kinesthetic Intelligence: The ability to use one's body effectively, including coordination, balance, and dexterity.